0x101-Cyber-Security/NetLock-RMM/README.md

 ## Early Adopter Benefits

 So what are your benefits for being an early adopter?
-You will receive a permanent 30% discount on our future memberships, limited to the following tiers:
+You will receive a permanent 30% discount on our future membership.

-- Startup
-- Bronze
-- Silver
-- Gold
-- Diamond

 You will also receive a Discord badge.
 Depending on your company's size and if you would like to do a case study write-up, you will be mentioned on our website as well.
 We might add more benefits while the phase is active or later on.

 ### What Will These Memberships Include?